komali2/blog/content/posts/bootcamp-job-search.md

 Below are some personal project tips and how-tos.

 ### What to Build
-Classic question I get at literally every alumni panel I've gone to.
-What should you build?
+A classic question I get at literally every alumni panel I've gone to: what should you build?

 Consider that the purpose of personal projects (for now) are to hone your